 Modern technologies spread over various industries and start to reshape the traditional model of healthcare.
 Technology trends in the healthcare industry show prominent potential and have numerous advantages both for medical specialists and patients.

-Worldwide pandemic has shown us that countries and their authorities around the globe have to pay more attention and invest more in the development and enhancement of the medical field.
+Worldwide pandemic has shown us that countries and their authorities around the globe have to pay more attention and invest more in healthcare IT solutions, the development and enhancement of the medical field.